Nevada Wolf Pack football: Chris Ault era, third stint (2004–2012)

+In 2005, the Wolf Pack won a share of the Western Athletic Conference title after defeating an AP top 25 ranked team for the first time in school history, the No. 16 Fresno State Bulldogs, 38-35, in Reno.
+The Wolf Pack would go on to score their first bowl game victory since 1996, defeating the UCF Golden Knights in the Hawaii Bowl on a missed PAT in a thrilling 49-48 overtime victory.

 In 2007, the Wolf Pack and the Boise State Broncos played in a historic game on October 14, setting a new NCAA Football Bowl Subdivision record for total points scored with 136.
 Boise State won the game 69–67 in the second half of the fourth overtime period, when Broncos LB Tim Brady stopped Nevada's freshman QB Colin Kaepernick on the mandatory two-point conversion attempt.

 In 2009, Nevada players QB Colin Kaepernick, RB Vai Taua, and RB Luke Lippincott became the first trio of teammates in NCAA history to each rush for more than 1,000 yards in the same season.

-In 2010, Nevada would only lose one game against Hawaii on its way to a 13–1 record beating ranked California and Boise State teams, along with beating BYU on the road and Boston College in the Kraft Fight Hunger Bowl.
-Led by Colin Kaepernick, Nevada would win a share of its first WAC title since 2005, and would ruin No. 4 Boise State's certain invitation to a BCS game.
+In 2010, Nevada would have their best season in school history.
+Led by future NFL second-round draft pick Colin Kaepernick, Nevada would win a share of its first WAC title since 2005, only losing one game against Hawaii on its way to a 13–1 record.
+The Wolf Pack defeated power conference foes California, BYU on the road, and Boston College in the Kraft Fight Hunger Bowl.
+Most significantly, however, Nevada would defeat No. 4 Boise State in overtime, 34-31, destroying the Broncos’ certain invitation to a BCS game.
+It was Nevada’s first ever win against an AP top 10 ranked opponent, and their first win over the Broncos since 1998.
+Nevada would close the year ranked No. 11 in the AP poll, the only time the Wolf Pack have ever finished a season ranked.